mayaahorton/ARatmosflow/README.md

 Required inputs are exposure time (in seconds), system rate (in Hz), alpha magnitude (< 1), number of subapertures across the wavefront sensor (n) and resolution of the output phase screen (m, pixels / subaperture).
 The eventual datacube is (n * m) x (n * m) x (exposure time * rate).
 For non-AO applications, (n, m) and (expsore time, rate) could just be combined into one variable.
-Simulations where memory is not constrained, but computation resources are sould use this to generate a phase screen cube beforehand.
+Simulations where memory is not constrained, but computation resources are, should use this to generate a phase screen cube beforehand.

 _create_multilayer_phasecube_: AR phase screen generator for use in LSST sims by Jim Chiang